DongZiyuan/Social-Network-Analysis-Project/README.md

 # Network-Analysis-Project
-The code file is the Network Project.ipynb / net_Analyze.py / webweb Test.ipynb
+Three code files: Network Project.ipynb / net_Analyze.py / webweb Test.ipynb
+The other files are the experiment results